 The Future

 The lack of bicycle space on long distance trains to Provence has meant very limited options for those wishing to bring their bikes with them.
 But this is now changing.
 A new EU regulation obliges all railway companies to install at least 4 dedicated bicycle spaces in new and refurbished trains.
-This has resulted in, from 2023, new bicycle space on TGV trains between Paris and Marseille.
+This has resulted in, from 2023, new bicycle space on some TGV trains between Paris and Lyon.
+However, as of early 2025, we are still waiting for more direct TGV services to Marseille to provide bicycle spaces.